DmitryOlshansky/hl/README.md

 ## Example

-Iamginary config for simple project with API and DBs, having 2 environments - staging on AWS and production on bare metal in 2 DCs.
+Imaginary config for simple project with API and DBs, having 2 environments - staging on AWS and production on bare metal in 2 DCs.
 Note that admins are funky and DB have their own unique and inconsistent names + different ports, that we want to classify properly our with tags.

 ```yml